SV Hubentut Fortuna

-SV Hubentut Fortuna is a Netherlands Antilles football team based in Curacao, The club is based in the town of Seru Fortuna, north of Willemstad, and plays in the first division of the Curaçao League.
+SV Hubentut Fortuna is a professional football club based in Curacao.
+The club is based in the town of Seru Fortuna, north of Willemstad, and plays in the first division of the Curaçao League.

 Overview

 The side topped the league in 2010 Curaçao League Final as well as in 2009 and also finishing third in the 2007–08 season behind CSD Barber.